are in PDF format; to view them, download a free copy of the Adobe Acrobat

 reader, version 3.0 or higher.)

-Book manuscript about how voters respond to politicians who change positions on policy issues, and what this means for representation in democracies.
-(Current version: July 2012)
+This book examines how voters respond to politicians who change positions on policy issues, and what this means for representation in democracies.

 How Does the U.N.
 Security Council Affect Public Opinion (with Dustin Tingley)

 This paper examines the effect of the UN Security Council on public support for war.
 We distinguish three reasons why a UNSC resolution that authorizes military action could influence public opinion.
 Citizens might interpret the resolution as a signal that military force is warranted; as an indication that other countries will share the military burden; or as a public promise that ought to be upheld.
 We designed an experiment to estimate whether and how UNSC resolutions affect the U.S. public mood for war.
 We found that U.S. citizens were substantially more willing to support war when the UNSC had authorized a mission than when it had not.
 Surprisingly, though, the UNSC did not generate this effect by changing people’s beliefs about the merits of war, or by suggesting that the U.S. would pay less as a result of burden sharing by other UN members.
 Instead, our evidence was most consistent with the hypothesis that UNSC resolutions are public commitments, which citizens feel obligated to fulfill as long as other countries do the same.
 These findings have significant implications for research about public support for war, and about the effect of international bodies on domestic politics.
 (Current version: November 2012)

 Human Rights, Democracy, and International Conflict (with Jessica Weeks)